racodond/sonar-css-plugin/README.md

 * Tabulation characters should not be used
 * The number of web fonts should be reduced
 * There should be one single declaration per line
+* Trailing zeros for numeric values should be removed
 * Underscore hack should not be used
 * Units for zero length values should be removed
 * Universal selector should not be used as key part